top of page

 In Greece, we know pastitsio as a layered dish of oven-baked pasta tubes with minced beef sauce.

 Back in Veneto, un pasticcio may be many things.
-Whatever is in season will feature on Nonna Lili's table and at Mangia Mangia we follow her lead, revelling in every season's offerings with glee - in autumn we feature pumpkin, gorgonzola Speck and walnuts in Lasagna Autunno; in spring asparagus, pancetta and pecorino in Lasagna Asparagi and all year round Lasagna Montagna celebrates the best of the Italian Alps - mushrooms, Speck and scamorza affumicata.
+Whatever is in season will feature on Nonna Lili's table and at Mangia Mangia we follow her lead, revelling in every season's offerings with glee - in autumn we feature pumpkin, gorgonzola Speck and walnuts in Lasagna Autunno; in spring leeks, prosciutto cotto and provolone piccante in Lasagna di Stagione (pictured) and all year round Lasagna Montagna celebrates the best of the Italian mountains - mushrooms, Speck and scamorza affumicata.

 But essentially to an Italian, the most classic of all lasagne lives in Bologna, home of the meat sauce bolognese.
 Bologna is known as the capital of Italy's most foodie of all regions - Emilia Romagna because this central area claims the most DOC (geographically protected) products of all.
 People here are so protective about their world-famous recipe, they've stored it safely in the Camera di Commercio di Bologna (Chamber of Commerce) where no one can touch it.
 What makes Lasagne alla bolognese so special?
-Well, nothing in particular.... the ingredients are relatively simple:
+Well, nothing in particular except good ingredients and the gift of time.

 But isn't that what Italy is all about?
 Beautiful ingredients making beautiful food.
 We say it often... delicious bread and delicious salame makes a delicious panino.